mattn/go-tinysegmenter/README.md

 Go port of TinySegmenter 0.2.
 A lightweight library for segmenting Japanese text into words.

+This implementation add following features:

-This implementation includes the NN and BC2/NM feature addition from the original, which prevents consecutive numbers from being split.
+* the NN and BC2/NM feature addition from the original, which prevents consecutive numbers from being split.
+* preserve strings that should not be segmented.

 ## Installation